-This course will combine the research-based philosophy of providing effective instruction for all students with proven strategies to facilitate the academic and behavioral success of every student.
+This course combines the research-based philosophy of providing effective instruction for all students with proven strategies to facilitate the academic and behavioral success of every student.
 RTI2 is a multi-tiered system of supports that enables educators to meet the specific needs and objectives of all students, not a specific program, curriculum, or model.
 The ultimate goal of RTI2 is to provide early, effective services so that students maximize their academic and behavioral potential and proficiency.
 It also aims to prevent inappropriate assignments to special education through early intervention and the provision of multiple tiers in a fluid environment that utilizes continuous progress monitoring.
 Data collection becomes part of the instructional process, not a report card issued after instruction ceases.
 This course will assist all educators to ensure that both high-achieving and struggling learners in every discipline and at every grade level will become competent and armed for their future educational and professional endeavors.

 Carlow University ED 692 • Madonna University EDU 5830.43 • Notre Dame College ED 628 D • The College of Saint Rose EDT 681